Metabolic Studio diverts LA River water to "facilitate natural systems that want to repair themselves"

 "When we keep floods from entering the city, we prevent all of the debris that comes with a flood from settling in these drainage basins, which is problematic over the long term, because the soil doesn't get enriched," she said.
 "And we don't have much soil to begin with, because we paved over everything."

-The team used industrial equipment to cut squares into the concrete bed to connect to a series of holding tanks for the water, which is then transferred to local and state parks.
+The team used industrial equipment to cut triangles into the concrete bed to the well on the studio's property, which is then transferred to local and state parks.

-In order to facilitate this process, the studio applied and won as many as 100 permits from the city, state, and federal authorities.
+In order to facilitate this process, the studio received approval for as many as 100 permits from the city, state, and federal authorities.

 "Over the last 10 years, we have had to garner more than 100 federal, state and local permits to do this work, which is truly the most absurd part of this whole story, because what we're doing is essentially plumbing," said Bon.